Nate McCrary

-Nate McCrary (born April 9, 1999) is an American professional football running back for the Michigan Panthers of the United Football League (UFL).
+Nate McCrary (born April 9, 1999) is an American former professional football running back for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at Saginaw Valley State.

 College career

 McCrary played for Saginaw Valley State, where, in 33 games, he rushed the ball 377 times for 1,889 yards and 28 touchdowns and in his junior and final season, he set career highs with 1,060 yards and 6.3 yards per carry and was named to the All-GLIAC First-team.
 He ranks fourth on the SVSU career rushing touchdowns all-time list.